MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-15-Jekyll-syntax-highlight.md

 ### Raw Liquid

 If you are trying to add a code snippet with some Jekyll Liquid code, chances are the code between the braces will be executed.
-Even inside the the code element!
+Even inside the code element!

-In this case you can put a `raw` block around the snippet to ensure Jekyll does not exeucte it.
-For example.
+In this case you can put a `raw` block around the snippet to ensure Jekyll does not execute it.
+For example,

 {% include /components/general-figure.html figureImg='/assets/img/post/sept-2024/jekyll-raw-tag.png' %}

 ### Markdown Code Fences

 If you are trying to use the 3 tildies to block out a snippet, the highlighter you are using may not support it out of the box.
-You man need to use some Liquid to initiate it like so.
+You may need to use some Liquid to initiate it like so.

 {% include /components/general-figure.html figureImg='/assets/img/post/sept-2024/jekyll-highlight-tag.png' %}